julienmoeys/julienmoeys.github.io/index.md

-I am a research engineer (PhD) in the department of [Soil and Environment][SLUSoil] ([Biogeophysics and Water Quality][BGFVV] group), at the [Swedish University of Agricultural Sciences (SLU)][SLU], in [Uppsala][], Sweden.
+I am a research engineer (PhD) in the department of [Soil and Environment][SLUSoil] ([Biogeophysics and Water Quality][BGFVV] division), at the [Swedish University of Agricultural Sciences (SLU)][SLU], in [Uppsala][], Sweden.

 I am part of the [Centre for Chemical Pesticides (CKB)][CKB], that provides expertise to [Swedish stakeholders][CKBRef] on the **environmental impact of pesticides** used within agriculture.

-I am the main developer of a **regional scale model for estimating the risks of pesticide leaching toward surface- and groundwater** from arable land in Sweden ([MACRO-SE][]).
+I am the main developer of a **regional scale model for estimating** **the risks of pesticide leaching toward surface- and groundwater** from arable land in Sweden ([MACRO-SE][]).
 I have also developed **geographical datasets** (soil properties, crop area) for pesticide fate modelling in Sweden.